Taking advantage of and focusing on a particular real estate niche can be very beneficial.

 Put simply, something is efficient if nothing is wasted and all processes are optimized.
 This includes the use of money, human capital, production equipment, and energy sources” (source).

-Therefore, a profitable real estate niche is a real estate niche where the real estate professional has the highest odds of achieving success with little to no waste, effort, or energy.
+Therefore, a profitable real estate niche is one where the real estate professional has the highest odds of achieving success with little to no waste, effort, or energy.

 Five conditions would need to come together for that to happen: